Man the guns and hide the rum!

-Explore historic ships, including Lord Nelson’s world famous flagship HMS Victory, Queen Victoria’s HMS Warrior 1860 and the only surviving ship from the First World War’s Gallipoli Campaign, HMS M.33.
-Take the complementary waterbus to Gosport and explore Cold War era submarine HMS Alliance.
-Visit blockbuster exhibition, 36 hours: Jutland 1916, The Battle That Won The War, to find out about the greatest naval battle ever fought.
 Your day out won’t be complete without an adventure-packed trip to Action Stations, where you can train like a Royal Marines Commando or try the Ninja Force assault course, an attraction based on TV’s popular Ninja Warrior series – the first of its kind in the UK.
-Take a Harbour Tour to cruise around Portsmouth Harbour and see the ships of the modern Royal Navy.
+Add in a complimentary Harbour Tour to cruise around Portsmouth Harbour and see the ships of the modern Royal Navy.

 As well as all the maritime history you could ask for, Portsmouth Historic Dockyard also offers a wide range of catering options for when you are ready to take a break from exploring.
-Choose from variety including Costa Coffee, Boathouse #4, Boathouse No. 7 Restaurant and new for 2018 is the Copper Kettle café on board HMS Warrior.
+Choose from a variety including Costa Coffee, Boathouse #4 and the Copper Kettle café on board HMS Warrior.

-Your Full Navy Ticket gives you entry for one year to:
+Your Fully Navy ticket gives you entry to:

-• HMS Victory: The world’s most celebrated warship has undergone her biggest change.
-A major reinterpretation of her visitor route through the ship enables visitors to follow in the footsteps of Nelson, its most famous Admiral.
+HMS Victory: A major reinterpretation of her visitor route through the ship enables visitors to follow in the footsteps of Nelson, her most famous Vice-Admiral.

-• HMS Warrior: The world’s first iron-hulled, armoured warship launched in 1860 and never fired a shot in anger, yet changed naval warfare forever.
+HMS Warrior: One of the world’s first iron-hulled, armoured warship launched in 1860 which never fired a shot in anger, yet changed naval warfare forever.

-• Action Stations: Release your inner ninja on the new Ninja Force assault course.
-Home to dozens of interactive adventures, including Britain’s tallest indoor climbing tower and the new Making of a Royal Marines Commando exhibition.
+Action Stations: Release your inner ninja on the Ninja Force assault course.
+Measuring 20 metre by six metre, the course combines elements of Parkour, rock climbing and rope courses.
+It’s suitable for anyone over six.
+Home to dozens of interactive adventures, including an indoor climbing tower and the new Making of a Royal Marines Commando exhibition.

-• Explosion Museum of Naval Firepower: Take the free waterbus over to the award-winning museum – home to a unique collection that includes torpedoes, modern missiles - and even a nuclear bomb.
+Explosion Museum of Naval Firepower: Take the waterbus over to the award-winning museum – home to a unique collection that includes torpedoes and modern missiles.

-• Harbour Tours: A sailor’s eye view of the Historic Dockyard, and the warships of the modern Royal Navy.
+Harbour Tours: A sailor’s eye view of the Historic Dockyard, and the warships of the modern Royal Navy (subject to availability).

-Also included in the ticket is the waterbus – a complimentary boat ride from Portsmouth Historic Dockyard to the Royal Navy Submarine Museum and Explosion Museum (subject to availability and available on a first come, first served basis).
+Also included in the ticket is the waterbus – a boat ride from Portsmouth Historic Dockyard to the Royal Navy Submarine Museum and Explosion Museum of Naval Firepower (subject to availability and available on a first come, first served basis).

 |Open New Year|